FailAcademy/learning/wdp-vancouver/_projects/project-04.md

 ---
 layout: project
-title: Project 4 - Le Red Bread Site
+title: Project 4 - WordPress Site
 due: Monday, May 30th (beginning of class)
 ---

+For Project 4, you will create a multi-page website with a blog using WordPress as a content management system.

+*More details to follow.*

+{% comment %}
 For Project 4, you will create a multi-page website with a blog for a bakery using WordPress as a CMS.

 You can [download the project files here](https://s3-us-west-2.amazonaws.com/red-wdp/project-files/project-05.zip).